 Canada nationals: Environmental Assessment Analyst

-- Demonstrated experience at applying environmental assessment theories, practices and principles toward reviews of land, resource and industrial development proposals; and
+- Demonstrated experience applying environmental assessment theories, practices and principles toward reviews of land, resource and industrial development proposals; and

 Candidates who have education, training, and/or experience equivalent to the Essential Qualifications listed above will be equally considered.